Phlebotomy Training Program

 First Class Date

-: 4/15/2024 (mandatory in person orientation in H4 207 from 6p-8p)
+: 4/15/2024 (mandatory in-person orientation in H4 207 from 6p-8p)

 Last Class Date: 7/1/2024

-Meeting Days: Mon-Friday
+Meeting Days: Monday-Friday

-Campus: High Point Campus (901 South Main Street, High Point, NC 27260)
+Campus: High Point Campus (901 S. Main St., High Point)

 Building: H4 – Entertainment Tech.
 Bldg.